Relief For Kenyans As Gov’t Reduces PAYE Tax

 In a state of the nation address on Wednesday evening, the President also directed the reduction of the income tax, Paye As You Earn (PAYE), rate from its maximum of 30 to 25 per cent.

-The president said the move was necesitated by the the prevailing Coronavirus (COVID-19) crisis that has grossly affected the economy.
+The president said the move was necessitated by the prevailing Coronavirus (COVID-19) crisis that has grossly affected the economy.

-The president ordered a reduction of resident income tax (coprpoartion tax from 30 to 25.
+The Head of State ordered a reduction of resident income tax (corporation tax from 30 to 25.

 Uhuru directed the National Treasury to facilitate a reduction of the turnover tax rate from the current 3 per cent to 1 per cent for all Micro, Small and Medium Enterprises (MSMEs).